Asrar-Alharbi/animal-classifier-trained/README.md

-# 🐾 Animal Classification Model using Teachable Machine & Keras
+# 🐾 Animal Classification Model using Teachable Machine & Google Colab

 An end-to-end computer vision project focused on image classification.
 The model is trained to recognize and distinguish between three different animal categories (Dog, Cat, and Rabbit) using deep learning techniques.